FIX: April 2012 Update for Visual Studio 11 Beta

-No more confusing child pages
+- No more confusing child pages

-Simple, easy-to-understand list and grouping that displays all your tests
+- Simple, easy-to-understand list and grouping that displays all your tests

 Feature improvements in IntelliTraceIntelliTrace Summary now includes Web Request Information.
 This data is available when you use the IntelliTrace Collector to collect data from applications that are hosted in Internet Information Services.
 This process is described in the instructions found on MSDN.

-Fixed a crash that occurs when you use the Find Dialog drop-down menu by using the mouse.
+- Fixed a crash that occurs when you use the Find Dialog drop-down menu by using the mouse.

-Fixed an issue in which the XAML Designer in Visual Studio 11 Beta crashes as soon as you try to open an XAML document.
+- Fixed an issue in which the XAML Designer in Visual Studio 11 Beta crashes as soon as you try to open an XAML document.
 This crash happens because the dependencies for the XAML Designer are in folders that do not have their permissions set correctly.
 Incorrect permissions occur because of an error in Visual Studio Setup.
 The conditions where you are likely to experience this crash are as follows:

-You installed Visual Studio into a nondefault location.
+- You installed Visual Studio into a nondefault location.
 For example, Windows was installed to C:\Windows, and you install Visual Studio to D:\MyFolder.

-You upgraded your system to Windows 8 Consumer Preview from an existing Windows 7 installation.
+- You upgraded your system to Windows 8 Consumer Preview from an existing Windows 7 installation.

-You are working on a Windows Store app, in any language (C#, Visual Basic, C++), and you are trying to open an XAML file.
+- You are working on a Windows Store app, in any language (C#, Visual Basic, C++), and you are trying to open an XAML file.

-Fixed a hang or crash when you edit a Razor file that uses either the .cshtml or .vbhtml file name extension together with the HTML indenting option set to Block.
+- Fixed a hang or crash when you edit a Razor file that uses either the .cshtml or .vbhtml file name extension together with the HTML indenting option set to Block.
 The default HTML indenting option is Smart.
 But because Block is the option for earlier versions of Visual Studio, if a user has an earlier version of Visual Studio that is installed side by side with Visual Studio 11 Beta, the Block option is migrated and will also cause this crash.

-Fixed a crash that occurs when you browse to the Fonts and Colors dialog box.
+- Fixed a crash that occurs when you browse to the Fonts and Colors dialog box.
 This crash occurs because of an invalid cache.

-Removed long delays when you try to scroll a C# file immediately after you open it.
+- Removed long delays when you try to scroll a C# file immediately after you open it.

-Removed a freeze that lasted up to five seconds in the UI when you are typing in C# projects that use SupportsAysncPattern.
+- Removed a freeze that lasted up to five seconds in the UI when you are typing in C# projects that use SupportsAysncPattern.